JacobPulk/art/README.md

 This command-line program generates procedural art images.
 See a gallery [here](https://imgur.com/a/Pz2uvam).
 An image will contain one to several similar-but-different, ideally complementary, "paintings".

 The way the program works is abstract and general.
-Ideally, the images will be as diverse as possible without sacrificing aesthetics.
+The intention in writing it has been to produce the widest diversity of images possible using simple mathematical tools.
+Using the program, you are bushwacking through a jungle to find areas that are relatively dense with aesthetically pleasing images.

 The primary outputs are `.bmp` files, which can be rendered and re-rendered at any resolution based on associated `.json` files.